-Students in both concentrations have access to a media lab featuring leading software for video production, which is identical to that used by professional video producers around the world.
+Students in both the Digital Media and Public Relations concentrations have access to a media lab featuring leading software for video production, which is identical to that used by professional video producers around the world.

 In addition to classroom studies, students can broaden their learning experience through projects that take them into the community.
-Whether through covering actual news, developing public relations projects for local organizations, or shooting video documentaries, students have many opportunities to apply their skills in real work-world situations.
+Whether through covering actual news or shooting video documentaries, students have many opportunities to apply their skills in real work-world situations.
 An internship that gives students the chance to work within their chosen concentration is required for graduation.
 Programs for study abroad are also offered.

 The world has a dire need for ethical communicators, and a degree in Communication from Anderson University gives graduates an opportunity to create an impact for Christ in the workplace.
 Media ethics and professional values based on Christian principles play a central role in the courses offered as well as in other activities such as internships, field trips and appearances by guest speakers.